 VR counselors can purchase Work Experience Placement from a contracted provider when a customer needs to gain work experience in realistic work environments involving work that is consistent with the customer's strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice.
 The Work Experience Placement specialist helps the customer to locate and obtain a work experience site that meets the criteria determined and documented on the VR1601, Work Experience Plan and Placement Report.

+Planning meetings related to the training plan between customer, provider, customer’s circle of supports and VR-Staff may be conducted remotely.
+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

 Wage services can be purchased simultaneously with Work Experience Placement when a VR counselor wants to sponsor the payment of the customer's gross wage, worker compensation insurance and associated costs.
 See VRSM C-1408: Wage Services for Work Experience through WorkQuest, for additional information.

 See VR-SFP Chapter 14: Work Experience Services for more information on staff qualifications, service definition, process and procedure, and outcomes required for payment and fees.